Skip to main content

 Practical, Real-World Application

 Students complete clinical experiences in Professional Development and partnership schools in the greater Baltimore area.
-Students who are already teaching in their certification area may have the option to complete their field experiences and/or internship in their schools.
+Students who are already teaching in their licensure area may have the option to complete their field experiences and/or internship in their schools.

 Loyola’s MAT program was exactly what I was looking for— a great hands on experience with supportive and encouraging mentors.
 The internship experience has been amazing and I have learned so much from all of my professors and my mentor teachers, so I feel that Loyola has prepared me to be the kind of educator that I strive to be.